-Darragh is a 7 year old who needed to get his ball back from his neighbour.
+Darragh is a 7-year-old who needed to get his ball back from his neighbour.
 He decided to jump the tall fence but fell before he got over the top and landed on his right shoulder.
-Mum brings him in and he is holding right arm to his side and not happy when you try and examine his shoulder.
-The ED doctor has ordered an x-ray.
+Mum brings him in, and he is holding his right arm to his side and not happy when you try to examine his shoulder.
+The ED doctor has ordered an X-ray.

 Epidemiology